Tiotropium (By breathing)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Eye pain or redness and vision problems
+- Eye pain or redness, vision problems, seeing halos around lights

 If you notice these less serious side effects, talk with your doctor: